Franklin D. Roosevelt State Park

 Franklin D. Roosevelt State Park is a 960 acre state park in Westchester County, New York.
-Formerly known as Mohansic Park and Mohansic State Park, it is situated in Yorktown, approximately 40 mi from New York City.
-The park was created in 1922 on the former site of the Mohansic State Hospital.

-The park includes two water bodies, Mohansic Lake and Crom Pond.
+Formerly known as Mohansic (State) Park, it is situated in Yorktown, approximately 40 mi from New York City.
+It was created in 1922 on the former site of the Mohansic State Hospital and contains two bodies of water: Mohansic Lake and Crom Pond.

 History

 The state first acquired the park land between 1909 and 1922.
 The land south of Crom Pond and Mohansic Lake was acquired in 1908 for the New York State Training School for Boys.
 North of Crom Pond and Mohansic Lake was acquired in 1909 by the State Hospital Commission.
 There was concern that having a hospital so close to the New Croton Reservoir would pollute the watershed.
 This helped Westchester County acquire the entire park in 1922.

 In 1923, Westchester County grew over 20,000 specimens of pine, spruce and evergreen trees on the park grounds for transplantation to other Westchester parks.
 During the Great Depression, a Civilian Conservation Corps camp was placed in the park, several buildings from which remain today.
 New York State acquired the property in 1957.
 It was renamed Franklin D. Roosevelt State Park in 1982.